Skip to main content

 In this graph, the greater and darker the blue part of the bar, the more countries there are with more boys out of school than girls.
 The greater and darker the green part of the bar, the more countries there are with more girls out of school than boys.

-In tertiary education, for instance, nearly two-thirds of countries have extreme disparity at the expense of boys.
+In tertiary education, for instance, three-quarters of countries have extreme disparity at the expense of boys.

 Wealth